lfehertoi99/ML-from-scratch/README.md

-# iris
+# ML from scratch
-Simple ML models with iris dataset.
+Basic ML algorithms built from scratch in numpy, simple deployment on iris dataset.